American bullfrog

 American bullfrogs range from olive to emerald green in colour, with mottled brown spots on their back and a paler belly.
 During mating season, the males’ throats turn bright yellow.

-American bullfrogs are mistaken for other native and non-native frog species but typically the bullfrog is at least twice the size of other frogs found in BC.
+American bullfrogs are mistaken for other native and non-native frog species, but typically the bullfrog is at least twice the size of other frogs found in BC.
+Adults can grow to 18-20 cm long, not including the legs.

 Take Action